 1. Practice Meditation

 One of the best ways to take care of yourself is by practicing meditation.
-Meditation helps declutter the mind so you can work to eliminate anxiety, depression, and any thought disorder.
+Meditation helps declutter the mind so you can work to get rid of anxiety, depression, and any thought disorder.
 So, if you find your thoughts are constantly putting you down or spiraling you into a state of panic, meditation can help.
 Why?
 Well, the left side of the brain is responsible for language and thinking.
 Since it has fewer connections to other parts of the brain, it tends to communicate with thoughts.
 The right side of the brain, also known as the creative side, tends to be quieter and better connected to other parts of the brain.
 Interestingly, meditation helps strengthen the right side of the brain, which naturally helps silence those loud, annoying, and mean thoughts in your head.
 When you practice meditation, you develop the right side of the brain, bringing a sense of mental stability.
+You can find hundreds of meditations on the Declutter The Mind app.

 2. Shower daily